 Is there anything much more badass than picking up a guitar and shredding some Chuck Berry or EVH out of nowhere?
 If people aren’t expecting it, you’re sure to blow them away.

 There’s never been a better time to learn to play an instrument.
-There are tons of apps and programs designed to teach you to play an instrument from the comfort of your home.
+There is an app, program, or online course designed to teach anyone how to play guitar or another musical instrument from the comfort of their home.
 Plus, I’m told that once you learn to play one instrument, it’s easier to learn more.

 I’ll let you know if that’s true when I get past Wonderwall.
 In the meantime, I started out with a Fender CD-60 (available on Amazon), and it’s an absolute blast to play.